-As indicated in the aforesaid list, the goods under product code of [number] sold by Valin in the domestic market are [status] to product [number] that exported to Australia, [content of alloy].
-However, the cost of [Alloy] just takes [status] percentage in the production cost of the GUC, and as consequence, it does not [status] difference in the cost to make and sales (CTMS) for the product [number] between its sales in domestic market or sales to Australia.
+As indicated in the aforesaid list, the GUC with steel of [steel types] exported to Australia is most resemble to the wire rod with steel of [steel type] domestically sold during the POI, the only slight difference between them is the wire rod with steel of [steel typr] has no [alloy].
+However, the cost of [alloy] just takes [status] percentage in the production cost of the GUC, and as consequence, it does not [status] difference in the cost to make and sales (CTMS) between the GUC with steel of [steel types] exported to Australia and the like goods with steel of [steel type] sold in domestic market.